Aden1ke/alx-system_engineering-devops/0x02-shell_redirections/README.md

-my 5th script is to print the first 10 lines of a file. my 6th script is to print the 3rd line of a file. my 7th script is to create afile and writing inside it at the same time. my 8th script is to displai ls -l into a file.
+my 5th script is to print the first 10 lines of a file. my 6th script is to print the 3rd line of a file. my 7th script is to create afile and writing inside it at the same time. my 8th script is to display ls -l into a file. my 9th script is to duplicate the last line of a file.